ralna/GALAHAD/doc/Julia/rst-dir/eqp_functions.rst

 	*
 		- w

-		- is a one-dimensional array of size n and type T that holds the values of the weights :math:`w`.
+		- is a one-dimensional array of size n and type T that holds the values of the weights $w$.

 	*
 		- x0

-		- is a one-dimensional array of size n and type T that holds the values of the shifts :math:`x^0`.
+		- is a one-dimensional array of size n and type T that holds the values of the shifts $x^0$.

 	*
 		- g

-		- is a one-dimensional array of size n and type T that holds the linear term :math:`g` of the objective function.
-The j-th component of g, j = 0, ... , n-1, contains :math:`g_j`.
+		- is a one-dimensional array of size n and type T that holds the linear term $g$ of the objective function.
+The j-th component of g, j = 0, ... , n-1, contains $g_j$.

 	*
 		- f

-		- is a scalar of type T that holds the constant term :math:`f` of the objective function.
+		- is a scalar of type T that holds the constant term $f$ of the objective function.

 	*
 		- a_ne

-		- is a scalar variable of type Int32 that holds the number of entries in the constraint Jacobian matrix :math:`A`.
+		- is a scalar variable of type Int32 that holds the number of entries in the constraint Jacobian matrix $A$.

 	*
 		- A_val

-		- is a one-dimensional array of size a_ne and type T that holds the values of the entries of the constraint Jacobian matrix :math:`A` in any of the available storage schemes.
+		- is a one-dimensional array of size a_ne and type T that holds the values of the entries of the constraint Jacobian matrix $A$ in any of the available storage schemes.

 	*
 		- c

-		- is a one-dimensional array of size m and type T that holds the linear term :math:`c` in the constraints.
-The i-th component of c, i = 0, ... , m-1, contains :math:`c_i`.
+		- is a one-dimensional array of size m and type T that holds the linear term $c$ in the constraints.
+The i-th component of c, i = 0, ... , m-1, contains $c_i$.

 	*
 		- x

-		- is a one-dimensional array of size n and type T that holds the values :math:`x` of the optimization variables.
-The j-th component of x, j = 0, ... , n-1, contains :math:`x_j`.
+		- is a one-dimensional array of size n and type T that holds the values $x$ of the optimization variables.
+The j-th component of x, j = 0, ... , n-1, contains $x_j$.

 	*
 		- y

-		- is a one-dimensional array of size n and type T that holds the values :math:`y` of the Lagrange multipliers for the linear constraints.
-The j-th component of y, i = 0, ... , m-1, contains :math:`y_i`.
+		- is a one-dimensional array of size n and type T that holds the values $y$ of the Lagrange multipliers for the linear constraints.
+The j-th component of y, i = 0, ... , m-1, contains $y_i$.

 .. index:: pair: function; eqp_resolve_qp
 .. _doxid-galahad__eqp_8h_1abde96724e9b4b13c5cce1aae5cf93d8f: